NSokolov114/components-and-widgets/README.md

-***Small projects, components and widgets to test and use in my commercial projects***
+# Small projects, components and widgets

-List of project / widgets:
+## List of project / widgets:

 - **[3d background boxed](https://nsokolov114.github.io/components-and-widgets/3d-background-boxes/)**
 Breaking an image into small pieces and adding some animation on click